Tonips22/OceanFish/README.md

 ---

 ## Project Description
 This project consists of a **Blender animation** of a fish swimming in an underwater environment.
-Blender's suite of tools was used to model, animate, and render the scene.
+Blender's suite of tools was used to animate, and render the scene.

 The main features of the animation include:
 - **3D Fish modeling** using references from Sketchfab.